bagasjiwanta/classic-and-stream-cipher/README.md

 # tucil-1-kripto
 Tugas Kecil 1 Kelas Kriptokoding STI

-In this project, we make ciphers with UI.
+In this project, we make cryptography ciphers with UI.
 Built with Nextjs only.

 ## Classical Cipher
   - Vigenere cipher: cipher by addition/subtraction between key and plaintext